average-gary/ehash-presentation/slides-presenterm.md

 ![image:width:100%](images/dependency.jpg)

 <!-- column: 1 -->
-** Sprinkle in Redis to abstract some data availability not ready for demo 😅
+** Sprinkle in Redis to loosely couple some of the services for now 😅

 <!-- end_slide -->